angelospk/angelospk.github.io/content/cv/index.md

 * Developed the website using SvelteKit, ensuring a responsive and user-friendly interface.
 * Utilized Pocketbase as an open-source backend database for optimized data storage and retrieval.
 * Integrated a wasm GLPK linear solver to enhance analytical capabilities, supporting complex problem-solving in Veterinary Medicine.
-* Collaborated closely with team members to achieve project milestones, contributing innovative solutions and adhering to best practices in web development.

 ### SOFTWARE DEVELOPER | VELTIO (August \- October 2020\)

 * Applied hands-on expertise in configuring and optimizing Docker containers for streamlined application deployment, resulting in enhanced efficiency and reliability.
-* Led IT operations with a focus on meticulous ticket management, consistently delivering prompt resolutions to bug-related issues and ensuring seamless functionality of software systems.
+* Handled IT operations with a focus on meticulous ticket management, consistently delivering prompt resolutions to bug-related issues and ensuring seamless functionality of software systems.
-* Collaborated cross-functionally to contribute to the development and implementation of innovative software solutions, actively participating in code reviews and maintaining high coding standards.
-* Engaged in continuous professional development, staying updated on emerging technologies and industry best practices to bring fresh insights and efficiency improvements to the development team.

 ---